Anno 2205

 Anno 2205 is a city-building and economic simulation game, with real-time strategy elements, developed by Blue Byte and published by Ubisoft.
 Anno 2205 is the sixth game of the Anno series, and was released worldwide on 3 November 2015.
 As with Anno 2070, the game is set in the future, with players having the opportunity to set up colonies on the Moon.
+It received mixed reviews on launch.

 Gameplay

 Anno 2205 is a futuristic city-building video game similar to Anno 2070, as opposed to the previous installments which feature a historical setting.
 In the game, players take on the role of a leader from a corporation and must compete against other corporations in developing future technologies.
 At the beginning of the game, players are tasked to build different metropolises on Earth.
 Population increases when more buildings are built, and players are tasked to satisfy and fulfill the needs of their citizens.
 Besides building housing, players must also produce goods and build infrastructures like robot production facilities to maintain their economy, where said buildings can be relocated or moved around by players.
 Similar to SimCity, different parts can be added to buildings to enhance their functions.
 Upgrading the production structures of these buildings can also improve their efficiency.
 When citizens' demands were satisfied, they are able to produce more goods.

 Eventually players are asked to develop and conduct research in arctic regions in order to find cost-efficient ways to launch rockets to the Moon and upon completion, players may colonize the Moon and build cities inside its craters.
-Resources of the Moon, such as Helium-3, are vital to the development of the cities on Earth and can be sent back to Earth.
+Resources of the Moon, such as helium-3, are vital to the development of the cities on Earth and can be sent back to Earth.
 Gameplay differs when players are establishing an outpost in the arctic regions or on the Moon.
 In the arctic regions players must manage the heating areas of the outpost.
 As the Moon lacks an atmosphere and features a grimmer environment than Earth, building a city on the Moon requires erecting asteroid shields, as well as unique greenhouses to produce food.
 Anno 2205 also includes a fully functional day and night cycle for different visuals.